Vapor Intrusion Technical Guidance

 Contact: Response and Remediation Program, 404.657.8600

 Vapor intrusion occurs when volatile compounds migrate from contaminated groundwater or soil into the indoor air of an overlying or nearby building (USEPA 2010).
 The concern with vapor intrusion typically involves the potential for chronic health risks due to long-term exposure to relatively low vapor concentrations, although extreme cases can occur (e.g., explosion risks due to methane gas).
 Emergency situations involving the risk of explosion or acute exposure to high vapor concentrations are beyond the scope of this webpage.
 If you believe you are experiencing an indoor vapor emergency, take appropriate safety precautions (such as exiting the building) and contact your local fire department immediately.
-For more basic information about vapor intrusion, click here.
+Learn more about basic information for vapor intrusion.

 The purposes of this webpage are to identify reference material to be used when evaluating the vapor intrusion pathway at sites regulated by the Georgia Environmental Protection Division (EPD) and to highlight EPD’s position on topics related to vapor intrusion.
 This webpage will be updated as new information becomes available.